semmelsamu/router/README.md

 ## Requirements

-- PHP
+- PHP >= 8
 - Any webserver which can redirect requests to a specific file

 ## Installation

-Copy the `src/semmelsamu/router` folder to a static location on your webserver.
+Copy the repository to a static location on your webserver.

 ## Setup

 Create a `.htaccess` file which redirects all requests to one PHP file.
-Also, the htaccess file needs to be configured that every url ens with a trailing slash.
 The `.htaccess` file could look something like this:

 ```htaccess
 RewriteEngine On